 Since the meningitis outbreak, clinics have been left searching for a new supplier for methylprednisolone acetate, which allows physicians to treat neck and back pain without surgery or addictive pills.

-While Pfizer Inc. (PFE), the world’s biggest drugmaker, offers the same steroid, the company’s product contains additives that carry greater risk when injected into the spine area, keeping it from getting U.S. approval for that use.
+While Pfizer Inc. (PFE:US), the world’s biggest drugmaker, offers the same steroid, the company’s product contains additives that carry greater risk when injected into the spine area, keeping it from getting U.S. approval for that use.
 That’s why doctors are forced to buy from the patchwork of pharmacies that compound the steroid without the preservatives, David Kloth of the American Society of Interventional Pain Physicians, said in a telephone interview earlier this week.

 “Pills are not the answer; surgery is definitely not the answer because surgery has its own inherent risk complications.
 This is sort of the next step,” Kloth said of the injections.